 3′ pairing can substantially increase affinity and compensate for a seed mismatch

-For more comprehensive examination of 3′ sites of varied lengths and within different contexts (Fig. 1B), we enumerated, for each of the 18 seed-mismatch possibilities, 3′ sites of lengths 5–9 nt that perfectly paired to the miRNA, starting at any registers from 11–18, allowing loops of 0–16 nt to separate the seed site from the 3′ sites.
-For each of these 12,638 site possibilities, the enrichment profile across AGO-let-7a concentrations was used to calculate the relative KD value, using a previously described computational pipeline (REF).
+For more comprehensive examination of 3′ sites of varied lengths and within different contexts (Fig. 1B), we enumerated, for each of the 18 seed-mismatch possibilities, 3′ sites of lengths 5–9 nt that perfectly paired to the miRNA starting at or 3′ of miRNA nucleotide 11, allowing loops of 0–17 nt to separate the seed site from the 3′ sites.
+Of these 12,960 site possibilities, 12,638 has sufficient read coverage for analysis, and for each of these, the enrichment profile across AGO2–let-7a concentrations was used to calculate its relative KD value, using a previously described computational pipeline (McGeary, Lin, et al., 2019).
 These relative KD values spanned a >100-fold range, with strong agreement observed between the results of replicate experiments performed independently with different preparations of both the AGO2–let-7a complex and the let-7a 3′-compensatory RNA library (r2 = 0.86, Fig 3A).
-Furthermore, for 3′-compensatory sites that had 5-nt 3′ sites, which by virtue of the their small number of specified residues could be evaluated using results from a conventional random-sequence library, the KD values determined from the programmed library correlated well with those determined from a random-sequence library (Fig S3A), indicating that the fitting procedure was robust to library composition.
+Furthermore, for 3′-compensatory sites that had 5-nt 3′ sites, which by virtue of their small number of specified residues could be evaluated using results from a conventional random-sequence library, the KD values determined from the programmed library correlated well with those determined from a random-sequence library (Fig S3A), indicating that the fitting procedure was robust to library composition.

-Most of the 12,638 potential 3′-compensatory sites examined had KD, Rel values resembling those of the seed mismatched sites alone, which were within 5-fold of background.
-Nonetheless, some 3′-compensatory sites had KD, Rel values similar to those of canonical 7-nt sites (Fig 3A).
+Indeed, the majority of the 12,638 potential 3′-compensatory sites examined had KD values resembling those of their seed-mismatched sites alone, as might be expected when performing an unbiased analysis of putative sites.
+However, the detection of ______ 3′-compensatory sites with affinities as high as that of canonical 7mer sites (Fig 3A) motivated us to perform a systematic investigation of which features of the seed- and 3′-portion of a 3′-compensatory site can together impart such affinity.

-To examine the influence of 3′-site length and loop length, we plotted the KD, Rel values of 3′-compensatory sites that varied with respect to these two features (Fig 3B).
+We first examined the relative KD values of 3′-compensatory sites as stratified by both 3′-site pairing length and target-RNA loop length (Fig 3B).
 Although all possibilities examined were at least 1.5-fold better than the seed-mismatched site alone, only 3′ sites ≥6 nt in length and with loop lengths ranging from ~3–8 nt conferred affinities exceeding those of the canonical 6-nt site.
-As also suggested in our analysis of the top enriched 8-mer (Fig 2C), the optimal loop length for 3′ sites beginning at register 11 was 5 nt (Fig 3B).
-At this loop length, an 8-nt 3′ site conferred an ~60-fold increase in affinity over the seed-mismatched site alone, enabling the affinity of the 3′-compensatory site to surpass those of the canonical 7-nt seed sites and approach that of the canonical 8-nt seed site (Fig 3B).
+As also indicated in our analysis of enriched 8-nt k-mers across from the miRNA 3′ end (Fig 2C), the optimal loop length for 3′ sites beginning at register 11 was 5 nt (Fig 3B).
+At this loop length, an 8-nt 3′ site conferred a ~60-fold increase in affinity over the seed-mismatched site alone, enabling the affinity of the 3′-compensatory site to surpass those of the canonical 7-nt seed sites and approach that of the canonical 8-nt seed site (Fig 3B).